Rejection or welcome: Transgender Catholics encounter both | WTOP News

 “Our church was opened in 1878,” Santora said.
 “I wanted Christine to be on that pulpit.”

-A lifelong Catholic, Zuba knew from age 4 that she was different.
-When she came out five decades later, she was grateful that a nearby parish, Saints Peter and Paul in Turnersville, New Jersey, welcomed her.
+A lifelong Catholic, Zuba said she knew from age 4 that she was different.
+When she finally decided to come out five decades later, she was grateful that a nearby parish, Saints Peter and Paul in Turnersville, New Jersey, welcomed her.
 She serves there as a eucharistic minister.

 Yet she knows that much of the Catholic hierarchy, including the U.S. Conference of Catholic Bishops, rejects the concept of gender transition.